DAVID VAN DRUNEN

 You’ll find her most at home on a dock by a lake or travelling the world, but it’s her innate creativity that gives her wings.

-In addition to creating the On Pointe game, she designed the essential accompanying artwork that makes this game so very unique and loved by fans of ballet dance who follow her on social media.
+In addition to creating the On Pointe game, she directed the essential accompanying artwork that makes this game so very unique and loved by fans of ballet dance who follow her on social media.

 Björn Bergström &